allergicduck/jackett-sync-ts/README.md

 # Jackett-Sync

 A quick & dirty extensible Jackett-to-Sonarr/Radarr/Lidarr/Whatever indexer synchronizer written in Node.js.
-PR are welcome!
+PRs are welcome!

 ## Usage
 Services declare required and optional parameters in the `services.js` file, you can supply them on the command line with `--<param name> <value>`.
 If the correct required params are detected, the line "Found config for \<service name>" will appear in the console.
 You can view all options with `--help`